 Blues fans may have heard about the dispute involving photographs of the legendary blues musician Robert Johnson.
 The dispute, which has been going on for nearly 25 years, involves the question of who has rights to the photographs.
-On one side of the dispute are the descendents of Johnson’s half-sister Carrie Harris Thompson.
+On one side of the dispute are the descendants of Johnson’s half-sister Carrie Harris Thompson.
 On the other side is Sony Music Entertainment; Delta Haze Corp., and Johnson’s sole heir, Claud Johnson.

 According to Delta Haze, Thompson signed a contract back in 1974 that assigned all her rights to Johnson’s work, photos and other material in exchange for 50 percent of all royalties.
 Delta Haze then turned around and struck a deal with CBS Records to release a collection of Johnson’s 29 recorded tunes.
 Sony, which eventually acquired CBS, released a box set of those recordings, selling over one million copies and earning a Gammy in 1990 for Best Historical Album.